-The Park District is coterminous with the Village of Oak Park, a historic community comprised primarily of residential property.
+The District is coterminous with the Village of Oak Park, a historic community comprised primarily of residential property.
 The District's economic strength lies with its relatively low level of unemployment, high property values, increasing sales tax and excellent local school system.
-The unemployment rate of 5.3% in the District is equal to the Cook County rate of 5.3%.
-The District's median value of owner-occupied homes is \$403,200.
-This compares to \$309,900 for the County and \$256,010 for the State.
-Additionally, the median family income is \$94,945, which compares to a median family income of \$67,886 for the County.
-The voters of the Village approved a recent referendum to increase the tax levy for the local elementary school district, and the high school district has more than 80% of its graduates attend post-secondary education.
+The unemployment rate of 3.4% in the District is less than the Cook County rate of 4.6%.
+The District's median value of owner-occupied homes is \$355,785.
+This compares to \$267,756 for the County and \$228,698 for the State.
+Additionally, the median family income is \$96,945, which compares to a median family income of \$72,121 for the County.
+The high school district has more than 80% of its graduates attend post-secondary education.